Best Running Gloves of 2025

 • Expensive

-• Key pocket is not practical
+• Key pocket isn’t practical

-The Craft Adv Lumen Hybrid Glove is a medium-weight glove that’s cozy yet breathable and comfortable to wear.
-The liner and the outer mitt have a ton of reflectivity, which is not necessary for trail running, but it’s nice to have if you’re looking for your gloves in the dark before a pre-dawn run or wearing them overnight for an ultra.
-They’re also useful if you’re running on the road at dusk or in the dark.
-The liner is incredibly soft jersey knit fabric, and its touchscreen capability works better than most.
+The Craft Adv Lumen Hybrid Glove is a medium-weight glove that’s cozy, breathable, and comfortable to wear.
+The liner and the overmitt have a ton of reflectivity, which is not necessary for trail running, but nice to have if you’re looking for your gloves in the dark before a pre-dawn run or wearing them overnight for an ultra.
+They’re also useful if you’re running on the road in the dark, as they’ll light up under the illumination of a car’s headlamps.

 There’s a key pocket in the palm, but it’s not very large or practical since it doesn’t close securely.
 However, it could be helpful in a pinch.
-Finally, the outer mitt feels burly and is protective against the wind, but it’s not the softest material if you brush your hair out of your face.
-The seam, in particular, feels a bit stiff.
-Nonetheless, these are minor gripes with a quality-constructed glove that performs great.
+Nonetheless, that’s a minor gripe with a quality-constructed glove that excels under a variety of weather conditions.

 Shop the Craft Adv Lumen Hybrid Glove

-Trailheads Men’s Convertible Zip Mitts and Trailheads Women’s Convertible Zip Mitts ($52)
+Trailheads Convertible Zip Mitts ($52)

 Best Running Gloves - Trailheads Convertible Zip Mitts - Product PhotoPros: